There is no denying the depth of Connie May Fowler’s talent and the breadth of her imagination.

 — The Barcelona Review

-In total, Connie is the author of eight books: six critically praised novels and two memoirs.
-Her novels include How Clarissa Burden Learned to Fly, Sugar Cage, River of Hidden Dreams, The Problem with Murmur Lee, Remembering Blue—recipient of the Chautauqua South Literary Award—and Before Women had Wings—recipient of the 1996 Southern Book Critics Circle Award and the Francis Buck Award from the League of American Pen Women.
+CONNIE MAY FOWLER is an award-winning novelist, memoirist, screenwriter, essayist, poet, and teacher.
+The author of eight books—six critically praised novels and two memoirs—her novels include How Clarissa Burden Learned to Fly, Sugar Cage, River of Hidden Dreams, The Problem with Murmur Lee, Remembering Blue—recipient of the Chautauqua South Literary Award—and Before Women had Wings—recipient of the Southern Book Critics Circle Award and the Francis Buck Award from the League of American Pen Women.
 Three of her novels have been Dublin International Literary Award nominees.
 Connie adapted Before Women had Wings for Oprah Winfrey.
 The result was an Emmy-winning film starring Ms. Winfrey and Ellen Barkin.
-In 2002 she published When Katie Wakes, a memoir that explores her descent and escape from an abusive relationship.
+Her first memoir, When Katie Wakes, explores her descent and escape from an abusive relationship.
+A Million Fragile Bones details her experience during the Gulf oil spill and explores the close ties between place, spirituality, family, and environmental devastation.

 IMG_5064.JPG